DavinKD/SmartThings/README.md

 &emsp;&emsp;&emsp;h.
 Hub - Select your hub<br>
 &emsp;&emsp;&emsp;i.
 Group - Optional<br>
 &emsp;&emsp;3.
 Click Create<br>
+&emsp;&emsp;4.
+Note the GUID that is assigned to the device.
+It will be in the URL at the top of the screen.
+For example "device/show/xxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" You just need the part after show/
+&emsp;C. Install SmartThings MQTT Broker &emsp;&emsp;1.
+On a Windows PC create a folder where you wish to run the broker<br>
+&emsp;&emsp;2.
+Put the following files in the newly created folder.<br>
+&emsp;&emsp;&emsp;a.
+SmartThingsMQTT.exe<br>
+&emsp;&emsp;&emsp;b.
+SmartThingsMQTT.cfg<br>
+&emsp;&emsp;&emsp;c. deviceList.cfg<br>
+&emsp;&emsp;&emsp;d.
+MQTTnet.dll<br>
+&emsp;&emsp;&emsp;e.
+Newtonsoft.Json.dll<br>
+&emsp;&emsp;3.
+Go to https://account.smartthings.com/tokens and create a new token<br>
+&emsp;&emsp;4.
+Edit the SmartThingsMQTT.cfg and enter the token you created.<br>
+&emsp;&emsp;5.
+Edit the deviceList.cfg and enter the details for your devices(s).
+You will need your Tasmota topic and the GUID for the SmartThings device.<br>
+&emsp;&emsp;6.
+From a command prompt (with admin privileges) run the following.  c:\windows\microsoft.net\framework\v4.0.30319\installutil.exe c:\yourdirectory\smartThingsMQTT.exe<br>
+&emsp;&emsp;7. run services.msc in Windows and verify that the SmartThingsMQTT service is running.
+Start it if not.<br>
+&emsp;&emsp;8.
+Open port 1883 on your Windows Firewall if needed.<br>
+&emsp;&emsp;9.
+In Tasmota set your MQTT server to the IP address of your Windows PC<br>
 II.
 Device Settings<br>
 &emsp;A.  After installing the device you can pull them up in the SmartThings mobile app and edit the settings.
 Please note that not all devices have the same settings<br>
 &emsp;&emsp;1.
 IP Address - The IP address of the device.<br>